 At the settlement will be an attorney or title company representative (chosen by the buyers), all buyers, listing and selling brokers, and all owners.
 The home seller should bring all warranties on equipment and any instructions on equipment maintenance or operation.

 The attorney will have searched the title, provided title insurance, and obtained old and new lender instructions.
 First, all unresolved walk-through deficiencies are resolved.

-With the buyer, the attorney explains the deed of trust or mortgage; the deed of trust note or mortgage note; VA, FHA, or lender forms; and settlement sheets.
-Buyer signs all these and pays the balance of the down payment and buyers closing costs with cashier or certified check.Open Look At Closing Costs
+With the buyer, the attorney explains the deed of trust or mortgage, the deed, VA, FHA, or lender forms, and settlement sheets.
+Buyer signs all these and pays the balance of the down payment and buyers closing costs with cashier or certified check.Open look at closing costs

 The house keys are passed.
 You are now the proud owner!
 Congratulations!!